The GNN Story

 In addition to embracing the values of integrity, transparency and accountability, we place a special importance on “neighbourly” values – cooperation, respect for differences, friendliness and having fun together.
 Thus, we aim for a consensual approach to decision making.

-Find our Code of Conduct & Ethics here
+Learn more about our Code of Conduct & Ethics.

 The Power of the Network